astridx/meinblog/content/posts/joomla/15joomla-kategorien-im-backend-einrichten.en.md

 <!-- prettier-ignore -->
 #### [administrator/components/com\_foos/ access.xml](https://github.com/astridx/boilerplate/compare/t11b...t12#diff-e5dfd09c647ca1e552c9016cf918acf3)

-The entries in the `access.xml` are necessary to set permissions for the category.
-The following code causes the display of a tab for setting user permissions per category in the administration area.
+The entries in the file `access.xml` marked below with a plus sign are necessary to set permissions for the categories.
+The new code causes the display of a tab for setting user permissions per category in the administration area.

 [administrator/components/com_foos/access.xml](https://github.com/astridx/boilerplate/blob/f43071430a05c95faec2286cdf0853c9a473ad01/src/administrator/components/com_foos/access.xml)